 This results in the death of Ginny, and Alex accused of murdering an assailant.

 Bailed out of jail by a mysterious and powerful man who calls himself Mr. Johnson (Wesley Snipes), Alex finds himself recruited into a game of cat and mouse.
-He’s been handpicked as the new “Player” in a high stakes game that involves betting on the lives of people.
-Outraged, Alex refuses to go along quietly until he learns that Mr. Johnson might know something about Ginny.
+He’s handpicked as the new “Player” in a high stakes game that involves betting on the lives of people.
+Outraged, Alex refuses to go along until he learns that Mr. Johnson knows something about Ginny.
 With the resources of “The House” (a massive computer system) and its engineer, Cassandra (Wakefield) at his disposal, Alex engages in a dangerous game of life and death.

 TV SHOW REVIEW | The Blacklist, Season One (2014)